DAF201/2022_fall_school_garbage/Logic.md

 Time permitting, we will see many other proof methods:

-- Mathematical induction, which is a useful method for proving statements of the form ∀n P(n), where the domain consists of all positive integers
+- Mathematical induction, which is a useful method for proving statements of the form ∀ n P(n), where the domain consists of all positive integers

 - Structural induction, which can be used to prove such results about recursively defined sets